alemosie/alemosie.github.io/events/2-euro-sale.md

 The spirit of the sale is to sell everything for €2 or less, to swap good quality items with community parents without breaking the bank.

 You can sell a maximum of 5 items at a time over €2, and none priced over €10.

-### Who is organizing this?
-How are you paying for all of this?

-This is a labor of love from the Amsterdam Mama Walks group admins, Geraldine and Alex (from the Amsterdam Parent Project) 💗 The Amsterdam Parent Project is covering the cost of the space and other materials.

-Our goal is to reach the many parents in West that don’t have places in the neighborhood to gather together and contribute to the circular economy of baby items.

 ### Can I help on the day?
 In the future?

-If you want to help us set up or tear down, share the event with other groups, or organize future events — get in touch with Alex or Geraldine on WhatsApp!
-You can find our contact info in the Walks group.
+If you want to help us set up or tear down, share the event with other groups, or organize future events — get in touch by emailing [amsterdamparentproject@gmail.com](mailto:amsterdamparentproject@gmail.com).